-By combining genetics with high resolution opto- and electrophysiological methods in Drosophila melanogaster (Ehmann et al., 2014), our research tests the hypothesis that active zone physiology is modified during activity-induced plasticity in vivo.
+By combining genetics with high resolution opto- and electrophysiological methods in Drosophila melanogaster (Ehmann et al., 2014), our research tests the hypothesis that active zone physiology is modified by activity-induced plasticity in the behaving animal (Ehmann et al., 2017).
 To this end, molecular dynamics are followed at single synapse resolution and neurotransmission is both evoked and measured in an intact, alive, and genetically most amenable organism.

 Our research projects follow a common strategy to link multiple levels of biological organisation.
 First, the experimentally accessible larval neuromuscular junction (NMJ) is employed to identify basic molecular underpinnings of active zone function and then the obtained results are transferred to the adult central nervous system (CNS).
 Here, we are currently collaborating with Moshe Parnas to link the molecular organisation of active zones to temporal neural coding in the olfactory pathway.